Srikumaran3344/Aeryth/README.md

 6. Restart Chrome
 7. Wait a few minutes for the model to download in the background

-To verify the model is ready:
+verify the model is ready:
-1. Open DevTools (F12)
-2. In Console, type: `await ai.languageModel.capabilities()`
-3. You should see `available: "readily"` in the response

 ### 2. Google Account